Immigration by country: United States

 Appointed by President Clinton, the U.S. Commission on Immigration Reform recommended in 1997 that legal immigration be reduced to about 550,000 a year.
 Since 11 September 2001, the politics of immigration has become an extremely hot issue.
 It was a central topic of the 2008 election cycle.

 U.S. immigration law distinguishes between "immigrants" who become lawful permanent residents and "nonimmigrants" who may remain lawfully in the U.S. for years, but who do not obtain permanent resident status.
 Since World War II, more refugees have found homes in the U.S. than any other nation and more than two million refugees have arrived in the U.S. since 1980.
 Of the top ten countries accepting resettled refugees in 2006, the United States accepted more than twice as much as the next nine countries combined.
 One econometrics report in 2010 by analyst Kusum Mundra suggested that immigration positively affected bilateral trade when the U.S. had a networked community of immigrants, but that the trade benefit was weakened when the immigrants became assimilated into American culture.

 The table above does not include the years 2011 and 2012.
 The number of "immigrant" visas available each year is set by Congress.
 Nationals of countries that do not historically send many immigrants to the United States are eligible to apply for the Diversity Visa Lottery.
 According to Permanent residence (United States), in 2011 there were 2.7 million entries entered in the Diversity Visa Lottery.
 So far in 2012, there has been 19.6 million participants.
 The numbers increase tremendously each year.

 Oceania

 Australia

 The overall level of immigration to Australia has grown substantially during the last decade.
 Net overseas migration increased from 30,000 in 1993 to 118,000 in 2003–04.
 The largest components of immigration are the skilled migration and family re-union programs.
 The mandatory detention of unauthorised arrivals by boat has generated great levels of controversy.
-During the 2004–05, total 123,424 people immigrated to Australia.
+During 2004–05, a total of 123,424 people immigrated to Australia.
 Of them, 17,736 were from Africa, 54,804 from Asia, 21,131 from Oceania, 18,220 from United Kingdom, 1,506 from South America, and 2,369 from the rest of Europe.
 131,000 people migrated to Australia in 2005-06 and migration target for 2012–13 is 190,000.

 Australia and Switzerland, with about a quarter of their population born outside the country, are the two countries with the highest proportion of immigrants in the world.